 It also helps that QuickCoach does not operate in isolation.
 As part of the Hale Health ecosystem alongside FitFocus, we share infrastructure, engineering resources, and learnings across products.
 A pattern we identify in one platform informs how we build the other.
 The full backstory is in why we acquired QuickCoach in late 2025.

-Some of the most important contributions to QuickCoach's sustainability have come from the coaches on the Pro tier.
-The honest truth is the gap between free and Pro on this platform has historically been smaller than on most platforms in the category.
-Coaches who upgraded to Pro and stayed there did so out of genuine support for what QuickCoach is and where it's going, in a way that has not always been driven by the strict feature math.
-Whether a coach has been on Pro for a single month or every month since they signed up, they helped drive the platform forward and made it possible for the work we are doing now to keep going.
-We don't take that for granted.
-As we keep building, the Pro tier is going to keep getting better, because the coaches who back it deserve that.
-Not at the expense of the free tier, which is still where most of the platform's growth happens.
+Some of the most important support for QuickCoach's sustainability has come from coaches on the Pro tier.
+Historically the gap between free and Pro here has been smaller than on most platforms in the category, so the coaches who upgraded and stayed did it partly out of genuine backing for the platform, not strict feature math.
+That support is what keeps the current work going, and we don't take it for granted.
+The Pro tier will keep getting better because of it, never at the expense of the free tier, which is still where most of the platform's growth happens.

 None of this is a guarantee that nothing will ever change.
 Every product evolves.
 What we can commit to honestly is that the underlying model, a free tier with real tools for coaches getting started and a Pro tier for coaches operating at scale, is the model we are building around for the long term, because it is the model we believe in.